angular/angular-cli/.github/ISSUE_TEMPLATE.md

 ### Repro steps
 <!--
 Simple steps to reproduce this bug.
-Please include: commands run, packages added, related code changes.
+Please include: commands run (incl args), packages added, related code changes.
 A link to a sample repo would help too.
 -->